EviLuci/dotfiles/README.md

 ### Arch Base Installation

-The `arch_base_install.sh` script is used for configure and set up everything during Arch Linux installation.
+The `arch_base_install.sh` script is used to configure and set up everything during Arch Linux installation.
 It includes system configurations, package installations, bootloader setup, user creation, and initial dotfiles setup.

 ⚠️ **Warning**: Please use the `arch_base_install.sh` script at your own risk.
 This script is experimental at the moment and makes system-level changes and is only advisable to be used during fresh arch installation after going through arch installation wiki and entering arch-chroot environment.